Juelin-Liu/MaximalClique/README.md

 | Graph Name | Vertex Number | Edge Number | Triangle Count |
 | --- | --- | --- | --- |
 | reactome | 6,327 | 147,547 | 4,187,734 |

+Note, the graph is reindexed so the vertex ids start from 0 and are contiguous.

 ### Introduction